whosonfirst/go-whosonfirst-database-sqlite/README.md

 Go package providing tools for indexing Who's On First records in SQLite databases.

+## Deprecated

+This package has been deprecated and is no longer maintained.
+Its functionality has been merged in the [whosonfirst/go-whosonfirst-database](https://github.com/whosonfirst/go-whosonfirst-database/) package.

 ## Documentation

 Documentation is incomplete at this time.